 In 2018 and 2019 Dementia services were locally funded and included dementia consultation, Alzheimer's Café expansion, support group investments and community education presentations.
-In 2019 a plan is in place to also provide local "Staying Connected" evidence-based workshop series were offered.
+In 2019 "Staying Connected" evidence-based workshop series were offered.

-Moving forward, if funded, the The 2020 and 2021 continued Partners in Memory Care project will-provided proven successful services to Kitsap residents, and their caregivers, to address challenging behaviors and stress associated with aging and mild to major neurocognitive dementia disorders and memory impairment.
+In 2020 and 2021 the Partners in Memory Care project provided proven successful services to Kitsap residents, and their caregivers, to address challenging behaviors and stress associated with aging and mild to major neurocognitive dementia disorders and memory impairment.
 The 2022 proposal goal is to sustain the Dementia Consultant service dedicated to providing community-based personalized education and strategies to address challenging behaviors threatening placement, regardless of an individual's ability to pay or funding source.